queenisabaer/wishlist/README.md

 <summary> Home(Welcome) page </summary>
 <br>

 The home page contains a short welcome text for first-time visitors or users who are not logged in, giving them the possibility to sign up or log in to use the application.
 The navigation bar only has three options: 'Home', 'Login' and 'Sign Up'.
 Two buttons each lead to the pages to log in or sign up.
 After signing up or logging in, this page changes.
 The navigation bar then contains the possibility to access the following pages: 'Home', 'New List', 'Profile', 'Overview' and 'Logout'.
-The buttons then lead to the possibility to create a new wishlist or to call up the own profile.
+The buttons then lead to the possibility to create a new wishlist or to call up the own profile.<br>
+In the wireframe a slightly different approach can be seen.
+Due to a alck of time, I wasn't able to implement the functionality, so that a wish list can be created without logging in.
+This is a feature I would like to implement in the future.
+In addition, I have seen in some other projects where the own LinkedIn profile and the corresponding repository was referenced.
+I found this approach very nice and therefore adopted it. <br>
 ![Screenshot home page](/documentation/features/screenshot_home.png)<br>
 ![Screenshot home page](/documentation/features/screenshot_home_log.png)<br>